Selecting and Planting Advanced Trees

 The trunk or branch bark hasn’t been damaged in transportation.

-Look for disease or insect attack.
+Look for signs of fungal fruiting bodies or insect attack.

 Preferably plants should be grown in a spring ring, grow bag, or bare rooted.
 If in a pot, do not purchase or plant the tree if the roots are girdled or J rooted, as shown.